 -

-After buying Eurostar tickets at www.thetrainline.com or www.raileurope.com you can choose better seats on Eurostar using the Manage your booking link at www.eurostar.com, just as if you had booked direct with Eurostar.
+After buying Eurostar tickets at www.thetrainline.com or www.raileurope.com you can choose better seats using Manage your booking at www.eurostar.com, just as if you'd booked direct with Eurostar.
 Tips on choosing a seat on Eurostar.

 -

-See the Train travel to Europe page for more about how to buy European train tickets.
+See the Train travel to Europe page for more about buying European train tickets.
 How to change trains & stations in Paris by metro or taxi.
 Advice on changing trains in Brussels.

 If your journey starts outside London